Xanexinium/Xanexinium/README.md

-- 👋 Hi, I’m @Xanexinium
+- 👋 Hi, I’m Xanexinium
+- 🌱 Growing web applications
+- 🌱 Cybersecurity intelligence and penetration testing
-- 🌱 I’m constantly learning
+- 🌱 Information technology consulting

 <!---
 Xanexinium/Xanexinium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.